chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 As the plan shown above, we don't need too much modification on dashboard.
 The cluster installation status should be represented in `RemoteCluster`, and the execution status of a standalone chaos should be recorded in the `.Status` of every chaos.
-The `Workflow` and `Schedule` doesn't exist in the child cluster.
+The `Workflow` and `Schedule` doesn't exist in the remote cluster.

 Given these design, all information about the execution of current chaos can be read in the current (parent) cluster, and showed in the dashboard like the